Zarenalabs/zarenacord/docs/faq.rst

 Frequently Asked Questions
 ===========================

-This is a list of Frequently Asked Questions regarding using ``discord.py`` and its extension modules.
+This is a list of Frequently Asked Questions regarding using ``zarenacord`` and its extension modules.
 Feel free to suggest a new question or submit one via pull requests.

 .. contents:: Questions